Good Corporate Governance in Practice

 - Andrew Pepper-Parsons, Head of Policy, Public Concern at Work

-- Gordon Smail, Associate Director, Audit Scotland
+- Gordon Smail, Audit Director, Audit Scotland

 Who should attend?

 This event will be of benefit to anyone with strategic responsibilities in an organisation: